All Episodes

 Yeah!

-And you're all excited about it.
+You're all excited about it.

-Remember Waterfalls?
+Remember waterfalls?

 It was a pop hit with a very serious warning that chasing ambition can sometimes come with consequences.